 Bouldering and Sport Climbing

-To ensure your toes aren’t crying in pain, for all day use we would recommend a more comfortable and supportive shoe.
-You’re still looking to have your toes touch the end; however, they shouldn’t be curled up as aggressively.
+To ensure your toes aren’t crying in pain, for all-day use I recommend a more comfortable and supportive shoe.
+You’re still looking to have your toes lightly curled; however, they shouldn’t be curled up as aggressively.
 When trying them on initially they should feel snug, but not present any potential pain points.

 If you’ll be bringing the shoes out to the alpine, you might even consider sizing them big enough so that you can wear socks.

-Trad Climbing and Cracks
+Trad and cracks climbing

-While most boulderers will opt for the performance fit, you can still spot the odd climber sporting socks while and crushing your local V7 classic.
+While most boulderers will opt for the performance fit, you can still spot the odd climber sporting socks while crushing your local V7 classic.

 So even though you might not nail the sizing the first time around, that’s OK.
 As long as they feel right for you at the time, they’ll probably do just fine.
-If you are at the beginner stage, once you’ve outgrown your current shoes, you’ll have a pair to fall back on as your comfy trainers or all-day multipitchers.
+If you are at the beginner stage, once you’ve outgrown your current shoes, you’ll have a pair to fall back on as your comfy trainers or all-day multi-pitchers.

 If possible, the best option is always to try them on in person.
 Don’t be afraid to ask for a single shoe in three different sizes and give them a test run on the store wall.
 If there are no brick-and-mortar stores in your area, find an online retailer with a good return policy (like Amazon) so that you may order different sizes and return the ones that don’t fit.